Effects of Climate Change Stories

 April 25, 2024

-The new Climate-Smart Mangrove Tool will help ensure the long-term viability and effectiveness of mangroves in the fight against the climate crisis.
+The new Climate-Smart Mangrove Tool will help ensure the long-term viability and effectiveness of mangroves in the fight against climate change.

 forest of mangroves on beach in Colombia